Resampling#

 simulate_trial(n_control, p1, n_treatment, p2)

-If we call it 1000 times, the result is a list of estimated efficacies from 1000 simulated trials.
+If we call it many times, the result is a list of efficacies from multiple simulated trials.

 t2 = [simulate_trial(n_control, p1, n_treatment, p2)

-We can use a KDE plot to visualize the distribution of these estimates.
+We can use a KDE plot to visualize the distribution of the results.

 sns.kdeplot(t2)